ZOC-iKEA/KIDS/README.md

 ### Data Preparation

-- Data was split randomly to train, validation, and test datasets at a ratio: `data prep for CKD screening` and `data prep for CKD diagnosis`
+- Data was split randomly to train, validation, and test datasets at a ratio: `data prep for CKD screening.py` and `data prep for CKD diagnosis.py`
-- Data cleaning of an external test dataset for the CKD diagnosis models: `kashi_data cleaning`
+- Data cleaning of an external test dataset for the CKD diagnosis models: `kashi_data cleaning.py`

 ### Modeling
-- CKD screening modeling including data preprocessing and model development: `data` and `SNEfficient`
+- CKD screening modeling including data preprocessing and model development: `data.py` and `SNEfficient.py`
-- CKD progression modeling: `progression_prediction_modeling`
+- CKD progression modeling: `progression_prediction_modeling.py`
-- High percentage of sclerotic glomeruli (>=75%) modeling: `PSG_modeling`
+- High percentage of sclerotic glomeruli (>=75%) modeling: `PSG_modeling.py`

 ### Prediction
 You can use the provided `pred` scripts to perform predictions on either the included demo dataset or your own input data.
 These scripts are designed to:

 1. Read  input data (images and/or clinical data)
 2. Perform necessary preprocessing (image croping, resizing, normalization, etc.)
+   **Note:** Core data preprocessing functions are now organized in the `ckdfunctions.py` module for better reusability and clarity.
 3. Load pretrained models corresponding to different prediction tasks
 4. Execute predictions
 5. Save output results in structured format (CSV)